Serrof/swiftt/README.md

 using differential algebra: the case of Apophis.
 *Celestial Mechanics and Dynamical Astronomy*, 2010, vol. 107, no 4, p.
 451-470.

+[7] ALESSI, Elisa Maria, FARRES, Ariadna, VIEIRO, Arturo, et al. Jet transport and applications to NEOs.
+*In : Proceedings of the 1st IAA Planetary Defense Conference*, Granada, Spain.
+2009. p.
+10-11.

-[7] BOYER, Carl B. *The history of the calculus and its conceptual development:(The concepts of the calculus).*
+[8] BOYER, Carl B. *The history of the calculus and its conceptual development:(The concepts of the calculus).*
 Courier Corporation, 1959.